juan1410/cse15l-lab-reports/labreport3.md

 24648393        0 drwxr-xr-x  147 juan             staff                4704 Apr 27 10:25 government/Media
 ```
   - Similar to the first example, the ls command gave information about the given files.
 However, in this example, we used the command -maxdepth as well which we already discussed about.
 Since we only went to the directoriese in the government directory, the ls command only applied to those directories.
 Therefore, from our output we can see information about the directories within the government directory.
 The ls command can be useful when one is trying to find useful and important information about a specific file.
-  - Found info about ls command using man find in the terminal and at <https://www.redhat.com/sysadmin/linux-find-command>
+  - Found information about ls command using man find in the terminal and at <https://www.redhat.com/sysadmin/linux-find-command>